gofireflyio/aiac/README.md

 - `aiac get k8s manifest for a mongodb deployment`

 ### Generate CICD Pipelines
-- `aiac get jenkins pipelie for building nodejs`
+- `aiac get jenkins pipeline for building nodejs`
 - `aiac get github action which plan and apply terraform and send slack notification`

 ### Policy as Code